More useless advice from generic experts...

 In order for me to have any respect whatsoever regarding these experts who love process, but don’t actually want to be held accountable for outcome, I need these questions answered:

-1) What percentage of your students with autism have transitioned into
+1) What percentage of your students with autism have transitioned into paying jobs in total?

 2) What percentage of the students with paying jobs graduated from the regular education system?